 Dan sighed and tried to sleep.
 “Wake me when we get there.”

 “Thank you for your hospitality.”
-Jay hadn’t changed out of his funeral attire.
-He hung up his jacket and loosened his tie.
+Jay hadn’t changed from his funeral-attire.
+He hung his jacket and loosened his dark purple tie.
 “Can I buy you dinner?
-What’s your favorite restaurant around here?”
+What’s your favorite restaurant near here?”

 Dan sat on the couch and stared through Bob’s television.
 “I could eat some fries.”